 In 1965, Dijkstra proposed a new and very significant technique for managing concurrent processes by using the value of a simple integer variable to synchronize the progress of interacting processes.
-This integer variable is called semaphore.
+This integer variable is called a semaphore.
 So it is basically a synchronizing tool and is accessed only through two low standard atomic operations, wait and signal designated by P(S)

 and V(S)